Dukhan: Archaeology

-The following is climate data for Dukhan obtained from the Qatar Statistics Authority.

 Administration

-When free elections of the Central Municipal Council first took place in Qatar during 1999, Dukhan was designated the seat of constituency no. 25.
+When free elections of the Central Municipal Council first took place in Qatar in 1999, Dukhan was designated the seat of constituency no. 25.
 It would remain constituency seat in the next three consecutive elections until being transferred to constituency no. 24 and being replaced as constituency seat by Al Jemailiya in the fifth municipal elections in 2015.
 In the inaugural municipal elections in 1999, Hassan Mesfer Al-Hajri won the elections, receiving 48.8%, or 122 votes.
 Runner-up candidate was Jaber Hamad Rashed, who attained 32.8%, or 82 votes.
 Overall, voter turnout was 72.3%.
 The 2002 elections saw Mohammed Rashid Al Shahwani emerge as the new constituent representative.
 In the third municipal elections in 2007, Rashid Abdul Hadi Al-Hajri was elected as the representative.
 During the 2011 elections, Mohamed Faisal Al Shahwani polled the highest and won the elections.

 Education

 The following schools are located in Dukhan:

-Dukhan Learning Center is also located, just outside the city.
+The Dukhan Learning Center is located on the city's outskirts.
 It was inaugurated in 2012 to provide various training programs for QatarEnergy employees.
 It also accommodates a library.